sansanfree/RBO/SiamRPN++-RBO/README.md

 We use four RTX 1080ti for training.

 ## 4. Evaluation
-We provide the raw tracking results of OTB100, VOT2016, UAV123, NFS30, GOT-10K,TC128 and LaSOT at .
+We provide the raw tracking results of OTB100, VOT2016, UAV123, NFS30, GOT-10K, TC128 and LaSOT.
 If you want to evaluate the tracker, please put those results into  `results` directory.

 ##for example, evalution on the OTB100 dataset